Dantes1nfern0/Dantes1nfern0/README.md

 - 👋 Hi, I’m @DillySong
-- 👀 I’m interested in learning how to code and develop user based applications as of typing this line. :)
+- 👀 I’m interested in learning how to code and hope to specialize in web development.
 - 🌱 I’m currently learning the "Foundations" section of TOP.
-- 💞️ I’m looking to collaborate on Web development in the future.
+- 💞️ I’m looking to collaborate on GitHub repositories in the future!
 - 📫 How to reach me ... unfortunatly, I do not have a specific email to reach me. :/

 <!---